EmbeddedSystems-UniversitySiegen/eslab-task1/TaskSheet.md

 - **b₁** = –[Kₚ × (2 + N × Tₛ) + Kᵢ × Tₛ + 2 × K_d × N]
 - **b₂** = Kₚ + K_d × N

-\f$N\f$ represents the derivative filter coefficient.
+$N$ represents the derivative filter coefficient.
 The derivative term in a PID controller is designed to anticipate future error based on how quickly the error is changing.
 However, in real-world systems, sensor measurements are often noisy.
 This noise can get amplified by the derivative term, leading to large, erratic control signals.
 A derivative filter is a way to mitigate this problem.
 It essentially smooths out the derivative calculation, reducing its sensitivity to high-frequency noise.
-A larger \f$N\f$ means more smoothing and less sensitivity to noise, but also slower response to real changes.
-A smaller \f$N\f$ means less smoothing and more response to potentially more noise.
+A larger $N$ means more smoothing and less sensitivity to noise, but also slower response to real changes.
+A smaller $N$ means less smoothing and more response to potentially more noise.

-\f$T_s\f$ represents the sampling time.
+$T_s$ represents the sampling time.
 This is the time interval between when a controller takes a measurement (reads the sensor values) and then calculates and applies a new control input.
 A shorter sampling time means your controller reacts more frequently to changes in the system.
 Computer implementations always approximate continuous-world ideas.
-Consider how the choice of sampling time \f$T\f$ might impact the controller’s performance.
+Consider how the choice of sampling time $T$ might impact the controller’s performance.
 In an ideal situation, this delay would be equal to the sampling time.
 The controller calculates the new output immediately after taking a measurement.

 In real systems, there’s often some computational delay – the time it takes your program to do the control calculations.
 This introduces an extra delay on top of the sampling time.